hanzemeng/GameSqur/README.md

 # GameSqur
-A Unity 2d turn-based strategy created for fun.
+A Unity 2d turn-based strategy game created for fun.